seibelsh/sgamesolver/docs/source/index.rst

 Next Steps
 ----------

-Get started with the :doc:`Tutorial <defining_games>`.
+Get started with the :doc:`installation` or immediately proceed to the :doc:`Tutorial <defining_games>`.

-For more details on stochastic games and homotopy methods, check out the :doc:`Theory <stochastic_games>` section.
+For details on the underlying game-theoretic concepts, check out the :doc:`Theory <stochastic_games>` section.